vblanco20-1/vulkan-guide/docs/extra-chapter/cvar_system.md

 };
 ```

-We will be using templates for this to make sure its much simpler to implement the multiple types of cvars.
+We will be using templates for this to make sure it's much simpler to implement the multiple types of cvars.

 Starting by the `CVarStorage<T>` type, where we store the current and initial values of a given CVar, alongside the pointer to the `CVarParamter` this Storage holds the value for.

 `CVarArray<T>` is an array of those CVarStorage objects, with a few functions to handle said array.
-Its going to be a very typical heap-allocated array like a vector, but we wont support resizing.
+It's going to be a very typical heap-allocated array like a vector, but we won't support resizing.

 On the array, we hold an integer to know how filled it is, and we use the index to get the data.
 This index will correlate to the index stored in a CVarStorage.